AuroraWright/Japanese-Learning-Stuff/Anki/kanji_popup_dictionary/config.md

 - `snippetsExcludedFields` (list): List of fields to exclude from being shown in the note snippet section of the tooltip.
 Default: `["Note ID", "ID (hidden)"]`.
 - `snippetsResultsWarnLimit` (integer): Number of results above which to show a warning on the potential slowdowns they could cause.
 Set to `0` to disable warning.
 Default: `1000`.
 - `wordSearchSortingColumn` (string): Internal Anki name for the column to order words by in the search by kanji browser window.
 Default: `"cardDue"`.
 - `defaultTooltipDivId` (string): Id of the div to use to position the tooltip when invoked via the hotkey.
-Only set if the tooltip isn't displayed correctly, has to be the id of a div from the card template.
-Default: `""`.
+Only change if the tooltip isn't displayed correctly, has to be the id of a div from the card template.
+Default: `"qa > div"`.